lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

     fix myrct all recenter NULL NULL 0 timestep 1.0

-As mentioned previously, the *fix recenter* does not influence the dynamics, but will keep the system in the center of the box, which makes the visualization easier.
-Then, add the following lines into *equilibrate.lmp* for the trajectory visualization:
+As mentioned previously, the ``fix recenter`` does not influence the dynamics, but will keep the system in the center of the box, which makes the visualization easier.
+Then, add the following lines into **equilibrate.lmp** for the trajectory visualization:

 .. code-block:: lammps

     undump mydmp
-    dump mydmp all image 250 myimage-*.ppm type type &
-    shiny 0.1 box no 0.01 view 90 0 zoom 1.8
+    dump mydmp all image 250 myimage-*.ppm type type shiny 0.1 box no 0.01 view 90 0 zoom 1.8
-    dump_modify mydmp backcolor white &
-    acolor O red adiam O 2 &
-    acolor H white adiam H 1 &
-    acolor Na+ blue adiam Na+ 2.5 & acolor Cl- cyan adiam Cl- 3 & acolor WALL gray adiam WALL 3
+    dump_modify mydmp backcolor white acolor O red adiam O 2 acolor H white adiam H 1 & acolor Na+ blue adiam Na+ 2.5 acolor Cl- cyan adiam Cl- 3 acolor WALL gray adiam WALL 3

-The *undump* command is used to cancel the previous *dump* command.
+The ``undump`` command is used to cancel the previous ``dump`` command.
-Then, a new *dump* command with a larger dumping period is used.
+Then, a new ``dump`` command with a larger dumping period is used.

 To monitor the system equilibration, let us print the distance between the two walls.
-Add the following lines to *equilibrate.lmp*:
+Add the following lines to **equilibrate.lmp**:

 .. code-block:: lammps